 Parents, teachers, and employers view creativity as one of the most important soft skills for students to develop, but creativity can often seem abstract, difficult to teach, and harder to measure.
 According to a Gallup Creativity in Learning report, teachers have seen significant results in student retention, problem solving, and critical thinking by focusing their lessons on creativity.
 This creative focus is paired with using technology as a transformative tool like making multimedia presentations or conducting research.
 However, even if technology is not an available resource, many teachers have found ways to feature activities and items that encourage creativity with familiar classroom materials.

-On the other hand, virtual field trips have become common, allowing students to travel to locations that were previously unreachable.
+Virtual field trips have become common, allowing students to travel to locations that were previously unreachable.
 These localized and worldwide field trips provide valuable time for students to have new experiences and learn outside the classroom.
-Another field-trip like alternative that has cropped up are online kids clubs, for example Create & Learn's kids coding club.
-Clubs like these provide kids the opportunity for collaboration and fun with new challenges each week.

 While the name has proved unpopular, many of the skills taught in social-emotional learning are well-liked.
 “Social-emotional learning (SEL) is the process of developing the self-awareness, self-control, and interpersonal skills that are vital for school, work, and life success,” according to the Committee for Children.
 It has been shown to increase academic achievement and lower dropout rates.
 The three main components of SEL are a supportive classroom environment, integration of SEL materials into instruction, and the of teaching SEL explicitly.